Praneesh-Sharma/Twitter-Thread-Automation-Agent/README.md

     ```
 3. Fill in your API keys in config/config.json
    - Create a config/config.json file in the root directory
    - Add your API keys for Groq, Twitter, SerpAPI, and Google Sheets in this file.
-Here's an example:
+Here's the template:
     ```
     {
         "groq_api_key": "your-groq-api-key",